 "I am incredibly talented in throwing my voice, my dear."
 He let go of her hand and looked at her.

-"I can make it seem like the voice is coming from anywhere," he said softly, but the words sounded like he was whispering intimately into her ear.
+"I can make it seem like the voice is coming from anywhere," he said softly, but the words sounded like they were whispered intimately into her ear.
 She brushed her ear instinctually, but there was nothing there.
 "Or from anything," he said, this time his voice coming from a statue sitting on the end table next to the couch.

 "Oh Erik, that's amazing," Christine breathed.
 She leaned towards the statue, mesmerized.
 "But what does that have to do with anything?"

 "You were just scared.
-You were a child yourself," She said.
+You were only a child yourself," She said.

 He didn't believe his eyes that she was not scared of him, or judging him.
 "Well, that is just the beginning of what I did.
 It became a slippery slope from there, my dear.
 Being on my bad side is an unwise move."
 He looked at her straight in the eyes.
 "That being said, do not go behind my back like you did today.
 I make no promise how I'd react next time."